 Queues this year are going to be pretty smooth in comparison to before.
 Bold words I know.
 But we now have 4 different pedestrian entrance gates, and an enormous amount of extra gate staff.
 Not to mention Wednesday arrivals to smooth things out over 2 days.

-This is a big focus for Boomtown this year.
+This is a big focus for Boomtown now.
 Let’s hope they can deliver.

 When should I arrive to beat the queues?